Game + Artist: Grace Voong

-GAME + ARTIST is a series of profiles of young, up-and-coming artists who help create or are inspired by video games.
-These profiles seek to reveal the artists’ inspirations and ways of approaching art, in his or her own words, with the hope that they can in turn inspire others.
+Game + Artist is a series of profiles of up-and-coming artists who create or are inspired by video games.
+These profiles seek to reveal the artists' inspirations and ways of approaching art, in their own words, with the hope that they can in turn inspire others.
 This profile of artist Grace Voong is the second in the series.

 Name Grace Voong

 I started drawing in my childhood.
 Making games is also something I wanted to do at a young age.
 But, I guess I didn't know exactly how to go about it for the longest time, which led me to think I should do other things.
 It kind of seemed like a far-fetched dream at that time.
 I also grew up in a kind of stereotypical, strict, academic Asian household, and my parents never nurtured any creative endeavors.
 We also didn't get the internet until I was in middle school, but even then I couldn't use it often, so I wasn't exposed to knowledge about making video games, how to animate, or different drawing techniques until later.
 However, I did do little things on my own that were much like the game making process.
 I made a lot of silly board games growing up (I remember one being based on Yoshi's Island), and when I got to high school, I took programming classes not knowing it would be a precursor to game development.
 (Programming isn't my favorite thing to do, though.)
 I also continued to draw a lot.